tomekskuta/gatsby-starter-intl/README.md

 # :bullettrain_side: Gatsby starter intl :airplane:

 Gatsby v2 i18n starter based on [Gatsby Starter Default](https://github.com/gatsbyjs/gatsby-starter-default) and [gatsby-starter-default-intl](https://github.com/wiziple/gatsby-starter-default-intl).
-Gatsby creates static pages for every language and detects your browser locale.
-That rocks! :guitar:
+Gatsby creates static pages for every language and detects your browser locale. :guitar:

 ## How to start

-To start use **Gatsby starter intl** you have to install Gatsby CLI
+To use **Gatsby starter intl** you have to install Gatsby CLI

 ```sh
 npm install global gatsby-cli